| PURCHASING / NEGOTIATING

 When purchasing goods through SWANSHELL CHINA the entire export and import process is handled by us.
 Our Import/Export services make it possible for business or individuals that have no knowledge or experience of import/export to successfully import goods from China hassle free.
 If you are in Australia these procedures are handled by SWANSHELL CHINA PTY LTD. ?For all other countries we will appoint an agent to you who will arrange the importing and delivery of your products.

-SWANSHELL CHINA an extensive data base and has direct access to 20,000 factories all over China. ?We deal directly with the factories – not through agents.?
+For EXPORT from Australia please contact our experts at Swanshell Pty Ltd for a marketing plan or advice.
+SOURCING SWANSHELL CHINA an extensive data base and has direct access to 20,000 factories all over China. ?We deal directly with the factories – not through agents.?
 We also have Chinese employees who are experienced in sourcing and work with us to support your requirements.

 QUALITY CONTROL